-Whether you inherited dirty blinds when you moved in, or if you've simply built up grime over the years, faux wood blinds are a snap to clean!
-We recommend cleaning faux wood blinds twice a year to keep dust, allergens and germs at bay.
+Whether you inherited dirty blinds after moving in, or they've simply built up grime over the years, we recommend cleaning faux wood blinds twice a year to keep dust, allergens and germs at bay.
+We're answering your top 3 questions on how to clean faux wood blinds.

 What's the easiest way to dust faux wood blinds?